Dharmik-DataAnalyst/IPL-Analysis-PowerBI-2008-2025/README.md

 ## Project Overview

-This project is an interactive Power BI dashboard that analyzes IPL seasons from 2008 to 2025.The dashboard enables season-wise exploration of team performance, player statistics, championship history, and key tournament trends through interactive visualizations and DAX-driven insights.
+This project is an interactive Power BI dashboard that analyzes IPL seasons from 2008 to 2025.
+The dashboard enables season-wise exploration of team performance, player statistics, championship history, and key tournament trends through interactive visualizations and DAX-driven insights.

 The dashboard provides insights into: